Skip to main content

 Hefty

 Much like myself in middle school, these tiles are pretty heavy.
-In fact, on many homes, roof structural reinforcement is required in order to hold the weight of the tiles.
+In fact, on many homes, roof structural reinforcement is required to hold the weight of the tiles.
 A square of Spanish tiles can weigh anywhere between 700-1,100 pounds or more, so it’s incredibly important that the roofing underlayment is in good working order.

 Pricey